 The forum brought him closer to a decision for the Feb.
 26 election.
 He said he’s considering Beale and Halvorson.

 Thursday’s forum was the fourth in a series sponsored by the Southside NAACP.
 The organization, itself, is re-emerging in the community after contending with its own leadership and other issues.
 Last fall the chapter held elections for new chapter leaders and earlier this month it announced the kick off of preparation for the NAACP ACT-SO youth competition.

-The forums were about educating voters and giving them a chance to see the candidates for themselves, said Brenda Sheriff who moderated the forum.
+about educating voters and giving them a chance to see the candidates for themselves, said Brenda Sheriff who moderated the forum.
 Roosevelt University Associate Professor Nona M. Burney, journalist and non-profit executive Sylvia Ewing, NAACP leader Jacqui Patterson and environmentalist Michael T. Thomas served as panelists.

 “Many people do not participate in the (voting) process because they don’t know what’s at stake, they don’t understand the process.
 So in our own way, we were hoping that in hosting these four forums … people had the opportunity to hear for themselves those things that were being purported by the candidates and not be dependent on news media,” said Sheriff, first vice-president of the Southside NAACP chapter.